Orodromeus: Discovery and naming

 The remains of Orodromeus were discovered by Robert Makela during the excavation in Teton County, Montana, of the Egg Mountain brooding colony of a much larger relative, Maiasaura.
-The type species, Orodromeus makelai and Orodromeus niedae, were named and shortly described by Jack Horner and David B. Weishampel in 1988.
+The type species, Orodromeus makelai, was named and shortly described by Jack Horner and David B. Weishampel in 1988.
 The generic name is derived from Greek ὄρος, oros, "mountain", in reference to the Egg Mountain site, and δρομεύς, dromeus, "runner", referring to the cursorial habits of the animal.
-The specific name honoured the late Makela.
+The specific name honoured the late Makela, who had died in a car accident in 1987 shortly after he discovered the first remains of the animal.

 The holotype specimen, MOR 294, was found in a layer of the Two Medicine Formation, dating from the Campanian stage, about 75 million years ago.
 It consists of a partial skeleton with skull.
 The paratypes are MOR 246, a clutch of nineteen eggs, some with embryos; PP 22412, a set of hindlimbs; MOR 331, a partial skeleton; MOR 248, a skeleton with skull; and MOR 403, a braincase.
 A full published description is still lacking, though an unpublished thesis on Orodromeus exists.
 However, MOR 246 and other eggs from Egg Mountain are now considered to belong to a troodontid which may be Stenonychosaurus.